ScaryMonkey83/manim_rtvf383_final/README.md

 # manim_rtvf383_final:
 ## I did a code for a class on audio and recording techniques because I have stockholm syndrome.
+Here's a high-level explanation:
 A multiprocessing application of manim to procedurally depict audio

 ### The Idea: